sajjadjim/sajjadjim/README.md

-- 🔭 I’m currently working on -----
+- 🔭 I’m currently study on Computer Science And Engineering.
 - 🌱 I’m currently learning Web Development skill.
 - 👯 I’m looking to collaborate on [projects you want to collaborate on]
 - 💬 Ask me about Hardware and Software related computer/Laptop...